Professor of the Practice of Health Services, Policy and Practice

 Overview

-Beth is a global leader in health security and biodefense.
-She has served for over two decades, within and outside of government, to facilitate change.
-She spent two tours on the White House National Security Council (NSC) staff, twice helping establish and lead the NSC Directorate on Global Health Security and Biodefense.
-In this role she built and led a robust team focused, every day, on leaning forward to prevent, detect, and rapidly respond to biological crises.
-Beth oversaw U.S. global COVID-19 response efforts and was instrumental in developing and launching the Global Health Security Agenda and addressed homeland and national security threats surrounding biosecurity and biosafety, biodefense, emerging infectious disease threats, biological select agents and toxins, dual‐use research, and bioterrorism.
-She served on the Biden-Harris transition team.
+Beth is a global leader in health security, biosecurity, pandemic preparedness, biodefense, and combating bioterrorism.
+She has served over two decades, within and outside of government, to facilitate change.
+She spent two tours on the White House National Security Council staff, twice helping establish and lead the Directorate on Global Health Security and Biodefense, a role in which she served under three Presidents.
+In this and other positions, she builds and leads robust teams focused, every day, on leaning forward to prevent, detect, and rapidly respond to biological crises.
+She served U.S. Agency for International Development as a global health security adviser, and she was a member of the Biden-Harris transition team.

 Beth has held senior posts at the Departments of State and Defense, where she created and oversaw biological and chemical security efforts.
 From 2010‐2013, she served as office director for Cooperative Threat Reduction (CTR) and senior advisor for the Assistant Secretary of Defense for nuclear, chemical, and biological defense programs.
 In this role, she oversaw the implementation of the geographic expansion of the Nunn‐Lugar CTR program.
 For her work, she was awarded the Office of the Secretary of Defense Medal for Exceptional Civilian Service.
 From 2003‐2010 Beth oversaw the expansion of Department of State Global Threat Reduction programs and supported the expansion and extension of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, a multilateral framework to improve global CBRN security.

 Outside of government, Beth was the Vice President for Biological Policy and Programs at the Nuclear Threat Initiative (NTI) and architect of NTI | bio, a program aimed at countering biological catastrophes.
-There she helped lead the development of the first Global Health Security Index and worked to build international consensus to launch a new global organization geared at improving biosafety and biosecurity,
+There she helped lead the development of the first Global Health Security Index and worked to build international consensus to launch a new global organization geared at improving biosafety and biosecurity.
+From 2001‐2003, she also served as a manager of policy research for the American Cancer Society.

 Beth got her start in government as an American Association for the Advancement of Science (AAAS) fellow in the health policy office of Senator Edward M. Kennedy where she worked on the Patients’ Bill of Rights, medical privacy, and legislation to improve the quality of cancer care.
-From 2001‐2003, she also served as a manager of policy research for the American Cancer Society

 Beth holds a Ph.D. in Biology from the Human Genetics and Molecular Biology Program at Johns Hopkins University and a BA in Biology from the University of Virginia.
-Cameron is a member of the Council on Foreign Relations.

 Brown Affiliations